CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-A `BashGradingScriptCommand` describes a step in the GradingScript where there is an interaction with the shell itself.
-This can be compilation, running grader tests, etc.
+A `BashGradingScriptCommand` describes a step in the grading script that requires interaction with the shell.
+This can be compilation, running grader tests, etc. The `cmd` key points to the bash command to run.

-The `cmd` key holds a string which is a shell command to be executed by the autograding program.
-Commands include but are not limited to copying contents, compiling code, or running tests.

-The `on_fail` value is a string of either `"abort"` or an integer that maps to another command in the list.
-When executing the script, if the command fails it will either exit the script if `on_fail` is set to `"abort"`, or will go to the command at the specified index.
+The `on_fail` value is either `"abort"` or a number >= 0 that maps to another command in the list.
+When executing the script, if the command fails it will either exit the script if `on_fail` is set to `"abort"` or go to the command at the specified index.

-The `on_complete` key serves a similar purpose to `on_fail`, but now we exit the script successfully upon the key word `"output"`.
-If the key maps to an integer, we instead go to that index in the script.
-Usually, this will just be the next command in the array.
+The `on_complete` key serves a similar purpose to `on_fail`, but instead we exit the script (successfully) on the string `"output"`.
+Otherwise, we navigate to the given index.

 ```typescript
 interface GradingScriptCondition {